craigmckeachie/handsonreact.com/docs/A13-HigherOrderComponents.md

 ### Simple HOC

 1. Here is a simple example of a higher-order component (HOC).
-Paste the code below in `main.jsx`
+Paste the code below in `main.js`

 ````js
 The `wrapper` function is the higher-order function or more specificlaly component in the code below.